rtanwani123/fictional-retail-ai-projects/project_2_sentiment_analyzer/README.md

 - Explore how language models can support customer satisfaction monitoring.

 This project illustrates a high-level workflow for interpreting customer feedback and deriving strategic insights.

+## How to Run in Google Colab
+- Important: Before running the notebook, upload the required file (fictional_retail_review.csv) to Google Colab and ensure the folder path (/content/fictional_retail_docs) matches the notebook.